General Space-Time Tradeoffs via Relational Queries: Introduction

-The insight of casting data structure problems into CQs over a database allows for a unified treatment for developing algorithms within the same framework, which in turn allows for improved algorithms and data structures.
-In particular, we can leverage the techniques developed by the data management community through a long line of research on efficient join evaluation~\cite{yannakakis1981algorithms, skewstrikesback, ngo2012worst}, including worst-case optimal join algorithms~\cite{ngo2012worst} and tree decompositions~\cite{gottlob2014treewidth,robertson1986graph}.
-The use of these techniques has been a subject of previous work~\cite{abo2020decision, greco2013structural, deep2018compressed, olteanu2016factorized, kara19, kara2019counting} for enumerating query results under static and dynamic settings.
-In this paper, we build upon the aforementioned techniques to develop a framework that allows us to obtain general space-time tradeoffs for any Boolean CQ (a Boolean CQ is one that outputs only true or false).
+In this paper, we cast many of the above problems into answering {\em Conjunctive Queries (CQs)} over a relational database.
+CQs are a powerful class of relational queries with widespread applications in data analytics and graph exploration~\cite{graphgen2015,graphgen2017,deep2018compressed}.
+For example, by using the relation $R(x,y)$ to encode that element $x$ belongs to set $y$, $2$-\setdisj can be captured by the following CQ: $\varphi (y_1, y_2) = R(x,y_1) \land R(x,y_2)$.
+The insight of casting data structure problems into CQs over a database allows for a unified treatment for developing algorithms within the same framework.
+In particular, we can leverage the techniques developed by the data management community through a long line of research on efficient join evaluation~\cite{yannakakis1981algorithms,skewstrikesback,ngo2012worst}, including worst-case optimal join algorithms~\cite{ngo2012worst} and tree decompositions~\cite{gottlob2014treewidth,robertson1986graph}.
+Building upon these techniques, we achieve the following: \begin{itemize} \item We obtain in a simple way general space-time tradeoffs for any Boolean CQ (a Boolean CQ is one that outputs only true or false).
 As a consequence, we recover state-of-the-art tradeoffs for several existing problems (e.g., $2$-\setdisj as well as its generalization $k$-\setdisj and $k$-\textsf{Reachability}) as special cases of the general tradeoff.
 We can even obtain improved tradeoffs for some specific problems, such as edge triangles detection, thus falsifying existing conjectures.
+This also gives us a way to construct data structures for any new problem that can be cast as a Boolean CQ (e.g., finding any subgraph pattern in a graph). \item Space-time tradeoffs for enumerating (non-Boolean) query results under static and dynamic settings have been a subject of previous work~\cite{abo2020decision,greco2013structural,deep2018compressed,olteanu2016factorized,kara19,kara2019counting}.
+The space-time tradeoffs from~\cite{deep2018compressed} can be applied to the setting of this paper by stopping the enumeration after the first result is observed.
+We improve upon this result by $(i)$ showing a much simpler data structure construction and proofs, and $(ii)$ shaving off a polylogarithmic factor from the tradeoff.